-Martin Bourboulon’s elegant and ravishingly realised historical drama also goes by the amusing title of Eiffel in Love and sees the pioneering engineer who designed the iconic symbol of the city of Paris as a disillusioned romantic as well as a national hero played dashingly here by Romain Duris.
+Martin Bourboulon’s elegant and ravishingly realised historical drama also goes by the amusing title of Eiffel in Love and sees the pioneering engineer who designed the iconic symbol of the city of Paris as a disillusioned romantic and national hero played dashingly here by Romain Duris.

-In March 1889 Gustave Eiffel is sketching away at his drawing board way above Paris proud in the knowledge that his completed edifice, built for the ‘Exhibition Universelle’, had impressed everyone with its stature and daring design representing France’s return to power and industry after an era of ‘blood and tears’.
+In March 1889 Gustave Eiffel is sketching away at his drawing board way in the rooftops of Paris proud in the knowledge that his completed edifice, built for the ‘Exhibition Universelle’, had impressed everyone with its stature and daring design representing France’s return to power and industry after an era of ‘blood and tears’.
 A cutaway shows him receiving an American award for his framework design for the Statue of Liberty, three years previously, in 1886.

-Some may see this slickly realised social drama as a unique tribute to France’s 19th industrial power, and trivialised by the doomed love story at its heart.
-Others may find the romantic interludes flesh out the maverick’s engineer’s backstory and add emotional freight and tension to the awe-inspiring construction procedural that gains momentum through the sheer human endeavour that built a ‘staircase to infinity’ soaring 300 metres high over the rooftops of Paris, the tallest man-made edifice at the time.
-Despite its structural flaws and whichever way you see it, Eiffel is an enjoyable and fitting homage to a man who was creative, romantic and cerebral.
-And that’s to be applauded.
+Some may see this slickly realised social drama as a unique tribute to France’s 19th century industrial power, trivialised by the doomed love story at its heart.
+Others may find the romantic interludes flesh out the maverick engineer’s backstory and add emotional freight and tension to the awe-inspiring construction procedural that gradually gains momentum through the sheer human endeavour that built a ‘staircase to infinity’ soaring 300 metres high over the rooftops of Paris, the tallest man-made edifice at the time.
+Despite its structural flaws – and whichever way you see it – Eiffel is an enjoyable and fitting homage to a man who was creative, romantic and cerebral.
+Certainly a hero to be celebrated.
 MT